Sierra-Alpha/desert/docs/project-report.md

     example launching firefox or in this case emacs in the foreground.
  7. The Xserver will stay up untill the user exits the running program
- 8. When a user reconnects the same start up script that was previously loaded will run again, it's improtant that the start up scripts (and exit script) are idempotent for desired results.
+ 8. When a user reconnects the same start up script that was previously loaded will run again, it's important that the start up scripts (and exit script) are idempotent for desired results.

 This provides the infrastructure platform for the rest of the environment to be